 - potassium: 47 mg

 Another common variety is the Medjool date.
-Medjool dates have a similar nutritional content and are often larger than Deglet Noor dates.
+Medjool dates have a

 In addition to tasting great, dates contain protein, vitamins, and minerals.
 They are also: